-1 • Provide background on the creation of Excess ADIT as a result of the Tax Cuts and 2 Jobs Act of 2017 ("the 2017 Act") and the purpose of this filing; 3 • Describe the components of Excess ADIT and provide the actual and projected flow- 4 back ADIT balances and activity on an actual basis through June 30, 2022 and on a 5 forecast basis through December 31, 2023; 6 • Describe and support all changes to the Excess ADIT balances and/or amortizations 7 from what was approved in Attachment C of the Company's 2018 base rate case; 8 • Support the forecast for the current period SHARE deduction as well as a comparison 9 of the most recent filed federal tax return to the estimates; 10 • Describe and support the IRS ruling on the classification of excess deferred income 11 taxes associated with accounting changes to repair deductions and mixed service costs 12 and the post-1981 cost or removal; and 13 • Provide the IRS guidance on the proper classification of excess ADIT balances as 14 protected or unprotected, or any other guidance associated with the Excess ADIT or 15 the current SHARE.
+1 • Provide background on the creation of excess ADIT as a result of the Tax Cuts and 2 Jobs Act of 2017 ("the 2017 Act") and the purpose of this filing; 3 • Describe the components of excess ADIT and provide the actual and projected flow- 4 back excess ADIT balances and activity on an actual basis through June 30, 2023 and 5 on a forecast basis through December 31, 2024; 6 • Describe and support all changes to the excess ADIT balances and/or amortizations 7 from what was approved in Attachment C of the Company's 2018 base rate case; 8 • Support the forecast for the current period SHARE deduction as well as a comparison 9 of the most recent filed federal tax return to the estimates; 10 • Describe and support the IRS ruling on the classification of excess deferred income 11 taxes associated with accounting changes to repair deductions and mixed service costs 12 and the post-1981 cost or removal; and 13 • Provide the IRS guidance on the proper classification of excess ADIT balances as 14 protected or unprotected, or any other guidance associated with the excess ADIT or the 15 current SHARE.
 16 Q. Do you sponsor any schedules as part of your prepared testimony?
 17 A. Yes.
-I sponsor the following schedules that were prepared or compiled under my direct 18 supervision: 19 20 21 • Schedule CP-TAC-1 describes my professional qualifications and business experience; 22 23 24 • Schedule CP-TAC-2 summarizes the change in ADIT balances approved in the 2018 base rate case to the projected balances as of December 31, 2023 by component;
+I sponsor the following schedules that were prepared or compiled under my direct 18 supervision: 19 20 21 • Schedule CP-TAC-1 describes my professional qualifications and business experience; 21 22 23 24 • Schedule CP-TAC-2 summarizes the change in excess ADIT balances approved in the 2018 base rate case to the projected balances as of December 31, 2024 by component;